7 Notes About Philosophy -- How To Understand Philosophy With Greater Clarity

 Hence why I made a list of a few things that should be considered when it comes to philosophy:

 When you study philosophy you try to understand an existing text.
 Philosophizing, however, compels you to not only consume existing content but also create your own.
 And unlike in other fields, such as medicine, you don't need to be qualified academically doing just that.
-The belief that this quallification exists leads to the redundancy of the same result problem.
-For this matter, the concept I just mentioned is my own because I devised it by philosophizing.
-As such, studying a concept is not the same as creating it.
-Philosophizing compels you to study in order to devise.
+The belief that this qualification exists leads to the redundancy of the same result problem.

 That's while getting a degree requires you to only study existing material.
-And that's why a degree alone in philosophy does not make you a philosopher but a scholar in this field; someone with much aquired knowledge, rather than knowledge created by themselves through creativity and the synthesis of existing notions.
+And that's why a degree alone in philosophy does not make you a philosopher but a scholar in this field; someone with much acquired knowledge, rather than knowledge created by themselves through creativity and the synthesis of existing notions.

 Teaching about other philosophers and their history is not the same as coming up with new ideas, insights and concepts for you and others to consider.
 And indeed, one of the reasons why I quit university is because I realized I don't have much to do with a potential philosophy degree beyond lecturing about the work of others.
-It makes such a degree not only not exactly necessary, but also fairly impractical for researches I can conduct on my own.
+It makes such a degree not only not exactly necessary, but also fairly impractical for research I can conduct on my own.

-However, that contribution isn't necessary for the title of "philosopher" to be applied.
+Yet, that contribution isn't necessary for the title of "philosopher" to be applied.
 A philosopher is a philosophy content creator, or one that contemplates on reality and then records it somehow, whether alone or through students (as in the example of Socrates, who wasn't a writer, and had Plato record his thoughts).

-Contemplating on the deeper aspects of existance and/or having them published is all it takes to philosophize.
+Contemplating on the deeper aspects of existence and/or having them published is all it takes to philosophize.
 Be recognized for it, as something you do like an occupation, and you will become a philosopher like a nation exists de-facto because it's widely recognized as such.
 As an analogy, the pretentious philosopher, the make-believe intellectual, is like a micronation -- classified for no official recognition whatsoever.

 For comparison, having a lot of knowledge about famous Nazis and Nazism does not make yourself a Nazi.
 An intrinsic trait, or a set of traits, is required to be a philosopher as prerequisites.
 Another set of traits is required in order to be a good philosopher, AKA, good at philosophizing.